YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 ````

 Note: We limited the number of tests per file to ten in order to keep the
-number of test files generated manageable.
+number of test methods per file manageable.

 The program begins generating test inputs for the variables in the various
 classes.
-Like use case 2, the program genrated severl JVM windows when
+Like use case 2, the program genrated several Java Visual windows when
 generating inputs.
 The program also, oddly enough, tried to send a file to
 my printer several times while generating inputs.